Shangri-La Hotel, The Marina, Cairns, Queensland

 Thala Beach Nature Reserve, Port Douglas

-With a prime location on rehabilitated coastal headland, the emphasis is definitely on nature at Thala.
+Recently named a member of National Geographic's Unique Lodges of the World, Thala offers an immersive eco experience.
+With a prime location on rehabilitated coastal headland, the emphasis is definitely on nature.
 A short drive from Cairns airport, Thala Beach Nature Reserve is a family-owned haven offering a series of bungalows – and a large main building – that have been built to blend in with the surrounding forest.
 The resort helps you tune in to the natural surrounds with guided nature walks as well as information sessions run by the local indigenous community, the Kuku Yalanji.
 They will help guests learn the stories and culture of these ancient rainforest people.

 Lizard Island Resort, Lizard Island